Thegladster/chess-bot-v3/README.md

 The system cannot find the path specified.
 ```

-find the `chess-bot-v3-master` folder, double click, find the secondary `chess-bot-v3-master` folder underneath, right-click the folder, and select 'Copy as Path'.
+find the `chessbot` folder, double click, find the `chess-bot-v3-master` folder underneath, right-click the folder, and select 'Copy as Path'.

 Run this code in Command Prompt, but replace line `path/to/chess-bot-v3-master` with the path you copied.